kfb19/pebble-game-java/README.md

 ## Testing

-Using the command line, enter the src directory of the published directory.
-E.g.:
+Using the command line, enter the directory of where you stored the contents of  byte_class_files.zip.
+E.g:

 ```bash
 cd C:\Users\mjhil\Desktop\Software CA Test 2\src